 Housing affordability is a driver of vulnerability.
 When housing costs are high, households are less likely to afford necessary expenses such as food, heating, transportation, child care, and healthcare.
-According to the San Francisco Planning Department's 2022 Housing Element Update, San Francisco is "in the midst of a housing affordability crisis unprecedented in [San Francisco's] history"..
-A household that spends over 30 percent of their pretax income on housing costs is considered burdened while a household that spends over 50 percent of their pretax income on housing costs is considered between 2000 and 2012.
+According to the San Francisco Planning Department's 2022 Housing Element Update, San Francisco is "in the midst of a housing affordability crisis unprecedented in [San Francisco's] history".
+15. A household that spends over 30 percent of their pretax income on housing costs is considered burdened while a household that spends over 50 percent of their pretax income on housing costs is considered severely burdened.
+San Francisco rental prices increased by 22 percent between 2000 and 2012.
 By 2023, over 80% of very low-income renter households in San Francisco are rent burdened.
-Research demonstrates that low-income households that can afford their housing are able to spend nearly five times as much on healthcare and a third more on food than those severely burdened with housing costs.
+16 Research demonstrates that low-income households that can afford their housing are able to spend nearly five times as much on healthcare and a third more on food than those severely burdened with housing costs 17.